SorensenUCSC/CSE113-2021/references.md

 I do not require that you have a physical textbook for this class, however there are some that we will use extensively.
 Each are available online from the UCSC library.

 * The main book we will use is [The Art of Multiprocessor Programming](https://ucsc.primo.exlibrisgroup.com/permalink/01CDL_SCR_INST/epaiir/alma991025069492304876).
-* Our two class series on GPU programming will use [CUDA by Example](https://ucsc.primo.exlibrisgroup.com/permalink/01CDL_SCR_INST/1kt68tt/alma991025069808004876).
+* For more information on GPU computing, I recommend [CUDA by Example](https://ucsc.primo.exlibrisgroup.com/permalink/01CDL_SCR_INST/1kt68tt/alma991025069808004876).